Juan Trippe: Career

-After graduation from Yale, Trippe began working on Wall Street, but soon became bored.
-In 1922 he raised money from his old Yale classmates, selling them stock in his new airline, an air-taxi service for the rich and powerful called Long Island Airways.
-Once again tapping his wealthy friends from Yale, Trippe invested in an airline named Colonial Air Transport, which was awarded a new route and an airmail contract on October 7, 1925.
-Interested in operating to the Caribbean, Trippe created the Aviation Corporation of the Americas.
-Based in Florida, the company would evolve into the unofficial United States flag carrier, Pan American Airways, commonly known as Pan Am.
+After graduation, Trippe began working on Wall Street, but soon became bored.
+In 1922, he raised money from his Yale classmates, selling them stock in his new airline: an air-taxi service for the rich and powerful called Long Island Airways.
+Again tapping his wealthy college friends, Trippe invested in an airline named Colonial Air Transport, which was awarded a new route and an airmail contract on October 7, 1925.
+Interested in operating to the Caribbean, Trippe created the Aviation Corporation of the Americas, based in Florida.
+The company would evolve into Pan American Airways—Pan Am for short—and eventually become the unofficial United States flag carrier.

 Pan Am's first flight took off on October 19, 1927, from Key West, Florida, to Havana, Cuba, in a hired Fairchild FC-2 floatplane being delivered to West Indian Aerial Express in the Dominican Republic.
 The return flight from Havana to Key West, in a Pan Am Fokker F.VII, took place October 29, being delayed from October 28 by rain.

 Later, Trippe bought the China National Aviation Corporation (CNAC) to provide domestic air service in the Republic of China, and became a partner in Panagra.
 In the 1930s.
 Pan Am became the first airline to cross the Pacific Ocean with the China Clipper.

 Trippe served as the chairman of the board of directors of the airline for all but about two years between the founding of the company and World War II.
 "Sonny" Whitney, a stockholder, managed to seize this position.
 He later regretted his action and allowed Trippe to retake it.
 For a long time Trippe refused to pardon Whitney.
 At one point, he even agreed to meet Whitney for lunch for a reconciliation, but changed his mind and turned around shortly after departing from his office in the Chrysler Building.